Skip to content

 SeS("OK").DoLButtonUp();

-When you press the Play button, leave the mouse alone.
-Just press the left mouse button on the Rapise Play button and take your hand away from the mouse.
+When you click the Play button, leave the mouse untouched.
+Just click the Play button in Rapise and then remove your hand from the mouse.

-The script does not press the OK button in the TwoDialogs AUT.
+The script does not click the OK button in the TwoDialogs AUT.

-Now, press the Play button on the Rapise and quickly move the mouse to hover over the OK button in the TwoDialogs AUT.
+Now, click the Play button in Rapise and quickly move the mouse to hover over the OK button in the TwoDialogs AUT.

-What's going on here is that the DoLButtonDown() and DoLButtonUp() methods are pressing the mouse irrespective of where the mouse cursor is positioned.
+What is happening here is that the DoLButtonDown() and DoLButtonUp() methods simulate pressing the mouse irrespective of where the mouse cursor is positioned.

-The other functions, DoClick and DoAction are methods that are applied to the button and so they are applied to the button.
+The other functions, DoClick and DoAction, are methods that are applied to the button, meaning they act directly on the button object.

-Before we can expect DoLButtonDown() and DoLButtonUp() methods to work, we have to first the mouse cursor to the button.
+Before we can expect DoLButtonDown() and DoLButtonUp() methods to work, we must first move the mouse cursor to the button.

 function Test(params)